As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Now that you know the basics of choosing a pass, you should be able to find one that suits your needs.

-Remember that if you live outside of Europe, you’ll need to purchase a Eurail pass instead, these are completely identical in the way they work, however they work out slightly more expensive and there are a few less options for one-country passes.
-Head over to the Eurail site to see available passes.
+Remember that if you live outside of Europe, you’ll need to purchase a Eurail pass instead, these are completely identical in the way they work, however they work out slightly more expensive and there are fewer options for one-country passes.